Microsoft reportedly storing vast Israeli surveillance data on Palestinians

 High-severity indicators: silencing dissent, coordinated messaging, or weaponizing identity to shut down debate.

-"Microsoft maintains that the partnership with Unit 8200 exists to strengthen Israel's cybersecurity, and insists that it has no awareness of surveillance involving civilians or intercepted phone calls. ...
+"Microsoft maintained that the partnership with Unit 8200 exists to strengthen Israel's cybersecurity, and insists that it has no awareness of surveillance involving civilians or intercepted phone calls. ...
+Microsoft denied knowledge that its services were used to surveil Palestinian communications and stated there was 'no evidence' of its technology being used to harm civilians. ...
 In response to +972's investigation, Microsoft said its cooperation with the IDF focused on 'strengthening cybersecurity and protecting Israel from nation-state and terrorist cyberattacks.'
 It described the 2021 meeting with Sariel as part of a standard commercial relationship and claimed Unit 8200 was only assessing security features for Azure's public cloud.
 Microsoft insisted it had no awareness of surveillance involving civilians or intercepted phone calls and denied that its leadership actively supported the project.
 The Israel Defense Forces told +972 that all cooperation with civilian companies is 'conducted based on regulated and legally supervised agreements' and that it operates 'in accordance with international law, with the aim of countering terrorism and ensuring the security of the state and its citizens.'"

 Specific propaganda techniques identified using the SemEval-2023 academic taxonomy of 23 techniques across 6 categories.